 SECTION 5 – KNOWN ISSUES AND LIMITATIONS

 32-bit Linux can address up to 4GB of RAM, however many modern computers have more.
 This can be addressed with 64-bit Linux, or with 32-bit Linux using a PAE kernel.
 Java has multiple problems starting and running under PAE kernels.
-GroundWork in particular will not run well at all in this configuration.
+GroundWork in particular will not run well at all in this configuration, and so is not supported.

-We recommended install 64-bit Linux and 64-bit GroundWork, or as an alternative, install 32-bit linux with the standard kernel, and 32-bit GroundWork.
+We recommended installing 64-bit Linux and 64-bit GroundWork, or as an alternative, install 32-bit Linux with the standard kernel, and 32-bit GroundWork.

 Please be advised that GroundWork does not currently support number formats that use a comma "," to separate whole numbers from decimals instead of a period "." - GWMON-8088.

-Using the FireFox browser, when a user opens up the Status Viewer portal page, then open up a new tab with the Event Console portal page, the Event Console portal page does not receive PUSH updates from the GroundWork server.
+Using the FireFox browser, when a user opens up the Status Viewer portal page, then opens a new tab with the Event Console portal page, the Event Console portal page does not receive PUSH updates from the GroundWork server.
 This situation is not occurring with the IE browser.
 Here are some suggestions to workaround this situation: Open up Event Console portal page first, then open up a new Status Viewer portal browser tab or open up the "Event Console" portal in a "New Window".
 In both cases, the events get pushed to both applications – GWMON-7990.

 Upgrading from 6.1 Community Edition to 6.1 Enterprise, the Auto Discovery “Discovery Definition” is not properly upgraded.
 Customers who upgrade from CE to EE and wish to bring in the upgraded version of the discovery schema can follow this simple procedure: